 Ascot Gold Cup

-Another huge race in the UK flat racing season, the Gold Cup is always held in the middle of the Royal Ascot meeting.
+Another huge UK race from the flat racing season, the Gold Cup is always held in the middle of the Royal Ascot meeting.
 Perfectly aligned with the pomp and splendour of this famous event, the Gold Cup virtually determines the flat champion of the season.

 Prix de L’Arc de Triomphe